 I was born and raised in Queens, New York but spent every childhood summer in Japan with my grandparents.
 My grandmother, Kimie, was a homemaker and my grandfather was a teacher.
 If you know anything about Japanese culture you'll know that teachers are highly revered in society.
 While I stayed at my grandparent's home in the summer, grandmother and I spent many afternoons entertaining neighbors, family and students' parents who would visit during the summer months to drop off gifts to show their thanks during Ochugen.

 My grandparents lived in a small city called Omuta in Fukuoka prefecture which is in Kyushu, the Southern part of Japan.
 It was "very country" with few fancy cafes or restaurants, so we always took entertaining to a new level at home.
 One of our secret ingredients for social gatherings would be these lovely jewels of sugar.
 Grandma and I handpicked flowers from her garden, plated homemade sweet and savory snacks on fine china.
 Then for the final presentation - coffee or tea depending on company.

 These sugars are more than "just sugar".
 They remind me of how proud my family is of being Japanese and how they put 100% into everything that they do.
 I know the importance of paying attention to detail and understanding the importance of presentation.
 Many of you probably know this, but the Japanese are prolific gift givers!
 Food items are always the most popular.
 Fruit, seafood, desserts...would all be mailed out during Ochugen.
-I hope one day to pass these traditions to my niece Clarissa.
+I hope one day to pass these traditions on to my niece Clarissa and my own children.

 Our gourmet sugar allows you to add a touch of elegance to any occasion.
-They are perfect for afternoon tea with friends, weddings, bridal showers, baby showers or gifts for those you love.
+They are perfect for afternoon tea with friends, weddings, bridal showers, baby showers, impromptu gatherings or gifts for those you love.
 And don't forget to treat yourself.

 I hope you love them as much as I do.